aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/data-formatting-in-charts/_index.md

 Chart data is that data that we use as a data source to build our charts.
 We can add a range of the cells (containing chart data) by calling the [**SeriesCollection**](https://apireference.aspose.com/cells/java/com.aspose.cells/SeriesCollection) object's [**Add**](https://apireference.aspose.com/cells/java/com.aspose.cells/seriescollection#add(java.lang.Object)) method.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingChartsData-SettingChartsData.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingChartsData-SettingChartsData.java" >}}

 ### **Category Data**

 Category data is used for the labeling of chart data and can be added to [**SeriesCollection**](https://apireference.aspose.com/cells/java/com.aspose.cells/SeriesCollection) by using its [**setCategoryData**](https://apireference.aspose.com/cells/java/com.aspose.cells/seriescollection#CategoryData) method.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingCategoryData-SettingCategoryData.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-SettingCategoryData-SettingCategoryData.java" >}}

 **Column chart with chart & category data**